t9md/atom-vim-mode-plus-move-selected-text/README.md

 Move selected text like object.

-This iso perator plugin for [vim-mode-plus](https://atom.io/packages/vim-mode-plus).
+This is operator plugin for [vim-mode-plus](https://atom.io/packages/vim-mode-plus).
+Require [vim-mode-plus](https://atom.io/packages/vim-mode-plus) v0.19.1 or later.

 - Works only in visual mode.
 - Support all submode(linewise, characterwise, blockwise).